liferay/liferay-docs/develop/tutorials/articles/localization/localizing-site-administration-portlets.markdown

         javax.portlet.title=Your Portlet
         javax.portlet.description=Your portlet's description.

-4. Specify the resource bundle for each portlet, within the portlet's `<resource-bundle>` element in the project's `portlet.xml` file.
+4. Specify the resource bundle for each portlet in the portlet's `<resource-bundle>` element in the project's `portlet.xml` file.
 The code snippet below demonstrates specifying the resource bundle for a portlet named *yourportlet*: